-Fraud means depriving someone of something by deceit (by misuse of funds or other resources, or more complicated crimes like false accounting or the supply of false information) and corruption is the offering, giving, soliciting, or acceptance of an inducement or reward that may influence any person to act inappropriately.
+Fraud means depriving someone of something by deceit (by misuse of funds or other resources, or more complicated crimes like false accounting or the supply of false information).
+Corruption is the offering, giving, soliciting, or acceptance of an inducement or reward that may influence any person to act inappropriately.

-The council's anti-fraud and corruption strategy sets out our approach to the prevention, detection and investigation of fraud and corruption.
+The council's anti-fraud and corruption policy sets out our approach to the prevention, detection and investigation of fraud and corruption.

 Reporting and investigation procedure

-There are reporting and investigation procedures in the strategy as follows:
+The fraud reporting and investigation procedures in the policy are as follows:

-- Councillors who receive any type of fraud or corruption allegation should report this promptly, as detailed in the strategy.
+- Councillors who receive any type of fraud or corruption allegation should report this promptly, as detailed in the policy.

-- The line manager, service manager or deputy director / head of service who receives the allegation (whether from a councillor or a council employee) must refer the matter to the relevant people, as detailed in the strategy, for consideration and investigation.
+- The Manager who receives the allegation must refer the matter to the relevant people, as detailed in the policy, for consideration and investigation.